Net neutrality: Open Internet

 Under an open Internet system, the full resources of the Internet and means to operate on it should be easily accessible to all individuals, companies, and organizations.
 Applicable concepts include: net neutrality, open standards, transparency, lack of Internet censorship, and low barriers to entry.
 The concept of the open Internet is sometimes expressed as an expectation of decentralized technological power, and is seen by some observers as closely related to open-source software, a type of software program whose maker allows users access to the code that runs the program, so that users can improve the software or fix bugs.

-Proponents of net neutrality see this as an important component of an open Internet, wherein policies such as equal treatment of data and open web standards allow those using the Internet to easily communicate, and conduct business and activities without interference from a third party.
+Proponents of net neutrality see neutrality as an important component of an open Internet, wherein policies such as equal treatment of data and open web standards allow those using the Internet to easily communicate, and conduct business and activities without interference from a third party.

 In contrast, a closed Internet refers to the opposite situation, wherein established persons, corporations, or governments favor certain uses, restrict access to necessary web standards, artificially degrade some services, or explicitly filter out content.
 Some countries such as Thailand block certain websites or types of sites, and monitor and/or censor Internet use using Internet police, a specialized type of law enforcement, or secret police.
-Other countries such as Russia, China, and North Korea also use similar tactics to Thailand in order to control the variety of internet media within their respective countries.
-In comparison to the United States or Canada for example, these countries have far more restrictive internet service providers.
-This approach is reminiscent of a Closed Platform system, as both ideas are highly similar.
-These systems all serve to hinder access to a wide variety of internet service, which is a stark contrast to the idea of an open Internet system.
+Other countries such as Russia, China, and North Korea also use similar tactics to Thailand to control the variety of Internet media within their respective countries.
+In comparison to the United States or Canada for example, these countries have far more restrictive Internet service providers.
+This approach is reminiscent of a closed platform system, as both ideas are highly similar.
+These systems all serve to hinder access to a wide variety of Internet service, which is a stark contrast to the idea of an open Internet system.